-There is increasing interest in Primary Care Chaplaincy which complements the care given to patients and can reduce the demand on other services.
+There is an increasing interest in Primary Care Chaplaincy, which complements the care given to patients and can reduce the demand on other services.

 What is Chaplaincy in General Practice?